 Rich and decadent, these no bake Fudgy Double Chocolate Protein Bars will simultaneously fuel you up and satisfy a sweet tooth!
 Each serving has 201kcals, 11g protein, and 8g net carb and they taste way better than anything store-bought.

 A while ago, a friend asked if I had a great recipe for homemade protein bars.
 At that time I did not, but I knew what my next mission was!

 My first attempt at developing homemade protein bars was a little disappointing.
 Actually, to quote my friend, "These don't look so great."
 Well, ok, lol.
 Back to the drawing board.
 With a couple more tries I developed these Fudgy Double Chocolate Protein Bars that are better than any store-bought protein bars I've ever had.

 These bars have a rich chocolate flavor and fudgy texture.
-They’re like a cross between fudge and brownies, with 201kcals, 11g protein, and 8g net carbs per serving.
+They're like a cross between fudge and brownies.
+And they have 201kcals, 11g protein, and 8g net carbs per serving!

 Best Homemade Protein Bars

 I've tried a lot of store-bought protein bars.
 The first things I look at are the ingredient list and nutrition information.
 After that, for me to buy it again, of course it has to taste good!
 A lot of protein bars on the market are chalky, have a weird texture, and/or have an off-flavor.

 I've noticed that it's especially hard to find store-bought chocolate-flavored protein bars that I love (why do so many of them taste like Tootsie Rolls?!).
 After this recipe, I don't need to look for them at the store anymore!